News round-up from Cornwallis

 The Petrelheads work alongside a similar team in nearby Huia that is also doing predator control work.

 Cornwallis Wharf is open again, seven days a week, following the completion of major repairs.

-The wharf had been closed on weekdays since late March 2021 while the repairs took place.
+The wharf had been closed much of 2021 while the repairs took place.

 Items that have been replaced as part of the $25,000 upgrade include:

 - two new sets of wooden stairs from the wharf to water level

 - a new landing platform for boats at wharf's far end

 - replacement of damaged or broken hand rails